 The Simple mode provides options to immediately migrate the selected library () or open the Library Migrator in its full GUI mode ().
 Select the settings link to view documentation on the defaults that apply to the Simple library migration process.

 To directly access the Library Migrator in its Advanced interface mode, along with its associated Properties panel, select File » Library Migrator from the main menu.

 The Library Migrator's Simple mode preselects all aspects of the migration process based on its analysis of the source library and the connected Workspace.
 The Library Migrator dialog then presents a summary of the migration structure, including a total number count for each item type.
 The library migration is performed as a single step from the command.

 This Simple interface mode will suit most common source library formats, which tend to contain common component types (resistors, capacitors, integrated circuits, etc.) and standardized parameter values.
 During the initial analysis process, the system deduces the type of components within the library based on Designator or parameter keywords (

 LED, etc.) then locates a corresponding Component Template in the target Workspace (LED).
 This Template is applied to the migration of those components, which then specifies the migration settings such as target folder (

-Components/LED), parameter mapping, parameter value units, and so on – suitable templates are available in the Workspace if the Install sample data option was selected during installation of Altium NEXUS Server.
+Components/LED), parameter mapping, parameter value units, and so on – suitable templates are available in the Workspace if the sample data including option was selected during activation of an Altium 365 Workspace or installation of Altium Concord Pro.

 The results of the library migration, as newly created Workspace components, can be seen in both the Explorer and Components panels.
 Migrated components include all models, parameters as interpreted by the applied Component Template(s), Part Choices derived from Supplier Link source data, and any reference links or files.